pcg79/Reminders-Addon/README.md

 /reminders - Toggles the Reminders UI open or closed /reminders (show|open) - Opens the Reminders UI /reminders debug - Toggles debugging for the app /reminders reset - Deletes all your reminders.
 Use with caution.
-Not reversable.
+Not reversible.

 KNOWN ISSUES: